Overview of Baseball Diplomacy History

 After World War II, baseball once again took center stage as a symbol of U.S.-Japan reconciliation under GHQ occupation.
 In 1949, the San Francisco Seals visited occupied Japan and played goodwill games in seven cities.
 This tour gave the Japanese public tremendous hope and helped catalyze the transition to a two-league system in 1950.
 In 1951, Lefty O'Doul served as a baseball goodwill ambassador between the two countries, and his contributions were honored with a special Baseball Hall of Fame recognition in 2002.
 From the 1960s through the 1970s, baseball exchanges expanded beyond the U.S.-Japan axis to include South Korea and Taiwan.
 The Japan-Korea professional baseball goodwill series, which began in 1969, played a role in deepening bilateral relations at the grassroots level following the normalization of diplomatic ties in 1965.

-The WBC Era and Modern Baseball Diplomacy
+The WBC Era in Baseball Diplomacy

 The World Baseball Classic (WBC), launched in 2006, created a new arena for baseball diplomacy.
 Japan's national team won back-to-back titles in the first two tournaments, and in the 2023 fifth edition, Shohei Ohtani earned MVP honors as Japan claimed its third championship.
 With over 20 participating nations, the WBC naturally fosters international exchange through competition.
 The movement of NPB players to MLB also carries diplomatic dimensions.
 Hideo Nomo's signing with the Dodgers in 1995 marked a turning point in U.S.-Japan baseball exchange, and the subsequent wave of players including Ichiro Suzuki, Hideki Matsui, Yu Darvish, and Shohei Ohtani has functioned as a diplomatic channel broadcasting Japanese baseball culture to the world.
 As of 2024, more than 10 Japanese players are active in MLB, and their achievements continue to strengthen the cultural bond between the two nations.